 Composite veneers are made in one appointment directly at the chair by the dentist.
 The dentist reduces the visible surface of the tooth as needed.

 A composite resin, matching the color of the neighboring teeth, is applied to the prepared surface.
 The LED lamp hardens the composite, which is then adjusted and polished to a high gloss.
 Composite veneers are less expensive than porcelain veneers, but they usually last less time.
 In fact, composite tends to lose its luster over time.

-Two separate appointments are usually necessary for this type of restoration.
-The dentist removes a thin layer of the enamel, then takes a dental impression that is sent to the laboratory in order to make the dental veneers.
-These are cemented on your teeth with an adhesive during the second visit.
-Porcelain veneers offer excellent surface finish and are more resistant to stains.
+Two appointments are usually required for this type of restoration.
+The dentist reduces the visible surface of the teeth, then takes an impression that is sent to the laboratory for the fabrication of the veneers.
+The veneers are cemented with an adhesive resin at the second visit.
+Porcelain veneers offer an excellent surface finish and are more resistant to stains.